Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 - Children’s Services Act (CSA): The Children’s Services Act (CSA) is a Virginia law that helps children and families have access to services and supports when children struggle with behavioral health care needs.
 Collaboration between state and local agencies, and care-givers plan for and provide services to youth with serious emotional or behavioral needs.

 - Ongoing Professional Development: Professional development and coaching are being provided to schools throughout the year.
-All administrators, instructional staff, and school-based mental health professionals are required to take the Foundations of SEL & High Leverage Tier 1 Practices eLearnIT module through MyPDE.
-Schools also held a required one-time live training called Refresh and Remind.
-In January, a new Module-Safe and Caring Schools and an FCPS developed Mental Health and Trauma Awareness training module will be released for all staff.
+All administrators, instructional staff, and school-based mental health professionals are required to take the online modules on topics such as cultural proficiency, dyslexia, and working with English Learners through MyPDE.

 - Optional training is also available to instructional staff to support student wellness.
 Examples include Mental Health in the Schools, Youth Mental Health First Aid (YMHFA) and Building a Trauma-Informed Classroom.

-- School-based mental health staff participate in required trainings with a focus on suicide risk assessment, threat assessment and crisis prevention.
+- Instructional staff, school-based mental health staff, and administrators participate in the Foundations of SEL & High Leverage Tier 1 Practices professional learning.
+School-based mental health staff participate in required trainings with a focus on suicide risk assessment, threat assessment and crisis prevention.
 Additional opportunities for school-based staff include Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Dialectical Behavioral Therapy (DBT).
-Dialectical Behavioral Therapy (DBT).

 Section 4: Opportunity for Public Comment